twalichiewicz/blog/source/_posts/Apple-Watch-broke.md

 short: true
 ---

-Apple products have a remarkable tendency to survive the drops that seems like they would break them, only to completely shatter on a very minor looking fall. ⌚️
+Apple products have a remarkable tendency to survive the drops that seem like they would break them, only to completely shatter on a very minor looking fall. ⌚️